-Involuntary Leave: is physical removal from campus as mandated by the Student-at-Risk Case Team for a period of time specified by the Vice Provost, Teaching, Learning and Student Success.
+Involuntary Leave: is physical removal from campus as mandated by the Campus Assessment, Response, and Education Teamfor a period of time specified by the Vice Provost, Teaching, Learning and Student Success.

-Involuntary Withdrawal: is physical removal from campus as mandated by the Student-at-Risk Case Team for an indefinite period of time.
+Involuntary Withdrawal: is physical removal from campus as mandated by the Campus Assessment, Response, and Education Teamfor an indefinite period of time.